hkleingeld/DarkSensing/Readme.txt

-This repository is used for backing up code for following projects:
+This repository is usedtest: for backing up code for following projects:
 	- DarkSenseAnalyzer - Reads data directly from device
 	- DarkSenseCapture - Capture data in analyzer format
 	- DarkSenseDataGatherer - Gather raw data from single flashes